 That said, I loved getting Megan’s Cooking because even though I had my heart set on these, there were so many amazing recipes to choose from, so if these didn’t work out, the sky was the limit.
-On my holiday baking list, her No-Bake Nutella cookies, Pistachio Bites etc.. among many other great cookie recipes she has, not to mention everything else outside of cookies!
+On my holiday baking list, her No-Bake Nutella cookies and Pistachio Bites, among many other great cookie recipes she has, not to mention everything else outside of cookies!

 OK, OK…YES, another pumpkin recipe.
-I had two sugar pumpkins left for roasting, so I’m NOT done with pumpkin yet!
-In fact, my next post is something awesome with pumpkin, and I’m sure I’ll get at least another one in before the New Year.
+I had two sugar pumpkins left for roasting, so I’m not done with pumpkin yet!
+In fact, my next post is something awesome with pumpkin, and I’m sure I’ll get at least another one in before the New Years.
 Did I tell you I love pumpkin?
 Is it that obvious?
 4 pumpkin recipes in a little over a month – I guess it is.

 Nutella reminds me of my roommate (The only normal one, but what’s normal?
 Am I normal?), at the rehab facility where I was getting physical therapy for my knee, who shattered her ankle, so we both had wheelchairs with leg extenders.
 People always knew when we were coming around the corner because they saw leg first.
 We even leg extender crashed into each other several times.
 Thanks to her husband’s many trips to the market for ‘good’ food for us, we each had our own jar of Nutella.
 One morning I woke up – the sun glaring through the window, but not as brightly as Sharon’s smile.

 On another note, I have some news for you all.
 I found some natural light in my place.
-Now, it’s not bright, it’s not direct, it’s simply a 12-inch or less square of light that hangs out until about 2pm.
-I noticed it accidentally when I was on my hands and knees looking for something in that area and saw it spread across my hand.
-It was like a handshake, a Hellloooo, Lisa!
+Now, it’s not bright and it’s not direct – it’s simply a 12-inch or less square of light that hangs out until about 2 pm.
+I noticed it accidentally when I was on my hands and knees looking for something that dropped to the floor and saw it spread across my hand.
+It was like a handshake, a Hellloooo, Babeee!
 I immediately grabbed my camera, placed an apple in this tiny area and snapped away.
-Not great -nowhere near enough light… no room for a tripod, a little blurry, and well, a little uncomfortable since I have to contort my body to take photos in such a small space, but definitely a little more of those food details I’ve desperately coveted - for a long, long, LONG time.
+Not great, and nowhere near enough light, or room for a tripod, but it’s something.
+Plus, its a little uncomfortable since I have to contort my body to take photos in such a small space, but definitely a little more of those food details I’ve desperately coveted for a long, long, LONG time.

-Second…cookie love!
+Second linky; cookie love!
 Please join in on the #cookielove fun by linking up any cookie recipe from the *month of December 2011.
 Don’t forget to link back to this post so that your readers know to come stop by the #cookielove event!
 The twitter hashtag is #cookielove.
 Wait until you see all the fantastic cookies, plus, it’ll give you more than a few ideas and recipes for your holiday baking!

 Powered by Linky Tools

-Click Here to enter your link and view this Linky Tools list…
+Click Here to enter your link and view this Linky Tools list.